dukeofharen/httplaceholder/docs/docs.md

 ### Query string

 This condition checker can check the query string in a name-value collection like way.
-The condition can both check on substring and regular expressions.
+The condition can be filled with both a string (which is always a regular expression) or an object containing keywords.
+In the examples below, keyword `equals` is used, but many more options are available for use.
+Click [here](#string-checking-keywords) for more information about the keywords.

 ```yml
 - id: situation-01